Gabby Williams

-Gabrielle Lisa Williams (born September 9, 1996) is an American-French professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA).
+Gabrielle Lisa Williams (born September 9, 1996) is an American-French professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA) and for Fenerbahçe of the Turkish Super League and EuroLeague Women.
 She was drafted 4th overall by the Chicago Sky in the 2018 WNBA draft.
 In 2022 she was a EuroLeague champion with Sopron and was named the Final Four MVP.
-Williams played forward for the UConn women's basketball team, and won back to back national championships in 2015 and 2016.
+Williams played forward in college for the UConn Huskies, and won back to back national championships in 2015 and 2016.